 - Scrap Metal - Large pieces of metal can damage the single-stream recycling equipment.
 Scrap metal is never to be put into curbside recycling bins.
+Click here for a flyer describing unacceptable items that are not to be placed in the single-stream recycling container.
 The only metals allowed in the single-stream recycling mix are aluminum cans, containers, foils, trays and pie plates as well as steel (tin) cans, staples and paper clips.
 Scraps metal is acceptable at quite a few municipal recycling depots, as well at privately owned and operated scrap yards.

 - Fire Works - Do no place any fireworks, their packaging or their spent parts in the recycling bin.
 All used fire work materials must be placed in the garbage for disposal.
 Additionally, under no circumstances are unused fire works to be disposed of in garbage or recycled.
 Please call 973-829-8006 if you have unused fire works which need to be disposed to obtain disposal information.

 - Lawn signs, such as those used during elections or by realtors, are not acceptable in a single-stream recycling container.
 The metal legs on the sign may be recycled in a scrap metal container or with a scrap metal dealer.